UpdatedMarch 18, 2022

 If your company is or intends to go international, it’s important to remember the values or attributes displayed in your country may conflict with others, and require different marketing approaches.

 Example: Google promotes a flexible and creative working environment, with many unique employee perks—such as free meals, nap pods, swimming pools, and diner booths instead of conference rooms.
-Their collaborative and fun working culture has become crucial to their success in developing creative solutions and retaining employees in a competitive environment.
+The collaborative and fun Google culture has become crucial to its success in developing creative solutions and retaining employees in a competitive environment.

 How does your company help customers reach their ideal self?
 This is where having well-developed, accurate personas come into play.

 When you understand how customer emotions are tied to their needs, pain points and goals, you can see how your brand affects their self-image.
 For example, perhaps you’re a software company targeting CEOs who are striving to innovate their company and leave behind a legacy.
 If you can show them how your software will have a demonstrable impact on their company—subsequently making them look good to the board—you’ll be the brand that resonates with them.

 For customers who come over from your competitors, evaluate why they weren’t satisfied there—how did that competitor fail to meet their needs and wants?
 What does your company need to do (or already does) differently to fulfill their expectations and build that emotional connection to your brand?